deckarts/next-level-vim/md/next-level-vim.md

 ## Run time commands

 It is through run time command files that your personal preference settings help you to configure bash and Vim to create a veritable Integrated Development Environment (IDE).
-The first actual Vim setting you're likely going to want is to switch is its legacy compatibility with Vi mode off.
-As a super set of Vi, everything in Vi is available in Vim and you get the addition of Vim's greatly enhanced features.
+The first actual Vim setting you're likely going to want is to switch its legacy compatibility (with Vi) mode off.
+As a super set, everything in Vi is available or improved in Vim and you get more advanced features.

 ```
 " ~/.vimrc